dstackai/dstack/docs/workflows.md

 dstack run download
 ```

+!!! warning "NOTE:"

-!!! warning "Be sure to run the CLI from the repository directory"
+    Make sure to always use the CLI from the project repository directory.

     As long as your project is under Git, you don't have to commit local changes before running workflows.
     dstack tracks staged local changes automatically and allows you to see them in the user interface